Bea3Ines/WD-Activity-1/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Learn
-- Parallax transition
+- Practice
-- Transactional
+- Repository

 ### Technology
 <!-- TODO: List of Technology Used -->